-Kitchen ovens can also work, but many do not go below 80°.
+Kitchen oven can also work, but many do not go below 80°.
 Above that, many mask materials will be damaged.
-Ovens with temperatures below 80° are available if you search online.
+Ovens with temperatures below 80° are available if you search hard online.

 UV light, used in many commercial and domestic sanitizing cabinets, is effective against viruses and bacteria.
 Check the manual for required timing.
 However, unlike heat, limited penetration in some units may limit the number of masks treatable at a time.
 Some advanced laundry dryers also use UV light along with heat.